Enrolling saves you money

-I have the right to access (and have corrected) my health information under Rules 6 and 7 of the Health Information Privacy Code 1994.
+You have the right to access (and correct) your health information under Rules 6 and 7 of the Health Information Privacy Code 1994.

-If I visit another GP who is not my regular doctor I will be asked for permission to share information from the visit with my regular doctor or practice.
+If you visit another GP who is not your regular doctor, you will be asked for permission to share information from the visit with your regular doctor or practice.

-If I am under six years old or have a High User Health Card, or a Community Services Card, and I visit another GP who is not my regular doctor, he/she can make a claim for a subsidy, and the practice I am enrolled in will be informed of the date of that visit.
-The name of the practice I visited and the reason(s) for the visit will not be disclosed unless I give my consent.
+If you are under six years old/have a High User Health Card/have a Community Services Card and visit another GP who is not your regular doctor, he/she can make a claim for a subsidy (and the practice you are enrolled with will be informed of the date of that visit).
+The name of the practice you visited and the reason(s) for the visit will not be disclosed unless you give your consent.

-The information I have provided on the Practice Enrollment Form will be:
+The information you have provided on the Practice Enrollment Form will be:

 - held by the practice

-- used by the Ministry of Health to give me a National Health Index (NHI) number, or update any changes
+- used by the Ministry of Health to give you a National Health Index (NHI) number, or update any changes

-- sent to the PHO and Ministry of Health to obtain subsidised funding on my behalf
+- sent to the PHO and Ministry of Health to obtain subsidised funding on your behalf

 - used to determine eligibility to receive publicly-funded services.